Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 ### (10 Points) Provide a definition of the following features of the Python programming language:

 Your response to each of these sub-questions should **give at least one concrete example** to illustrate your definition.
-Depending on the sub-question, your response to each of these sub-questions should also use Python source code in a fenced code block.
+Your response to each of these sub-questions should also use Python source code in a fenced code block.

 **IMPORTANT:** Do not search on the Internet or look in the textbook for the definition of these terms.
 You should provide responses to these questions in